 Canon G5 X versus Canon G1 X Mark III

 The Canon PowerShot G5 X and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in October 2015 and October 2017.
 Both the G5X and the G1X Mark III are fixed lens compact cameras that are based on an one-inch (G5X) and an APS-C sensor.
 The G5X has a resolution of 20 megapixel, whereas the G1X Mark III provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G5 X and the Canon G1 X Mark III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5X – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is somewhat larger (5 percent) than the Canon G5 X. Moreover, the G1X Mark III is markedly heavier (13 percent) than the G5X.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably larger (5 percent) than the Canon G5 X. Moreover, the G1X Mark III is markedly heavier (13 percent) than the G5X.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the G5X does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.